Best Neil Gaiman Books Ranked - Where to Start?

 - Don't think narrowly.
 In Gaiman's world, everything is possible.

-- Don't panic, especially when you find Shiqiang Village is next door to your house.
+- Don't panic, especially when you find that Shiqiang Village is next door to your house.

 - Please forget the education you received, especially the part about the religious story.